project-jvlang/jv-lang/jv/docs/language-spec-en.md

 ### Character Set

 jv source files are encoded in UTF-8.
-The lexical structure is case-sensitive.
+The lexical structure is case sensitive.

 ### Comments